open-mmlab/mmengine/docs/en/tutorials/hook.md

 - Save the most recent checkpoints
 - Save the best checkpoints
 - Specify the path to save the checkpoints
+- Automatically publish the best and the last checkpoints

 For more features, please read the [CheckpointHook API documentation](mmengine.hooks.CheckpointHook).